Full-Time Research Associate, Domestic Climate Policy

 - Restoring social trust in democracy

-- Conduct and support research and analysis on climate and equity policy issues in coordination with other members of American Progress’ Energy and Environment department, including by conducting research, proofreading, fact-checking, and editing documents.
+- Conduct and support research and analysis on climate and equity policy issues in coordination with other members of American Progress’ Energy and Environment department, including data analysis, proofreading, fact-checking, and editing documents.

-- Help develop a range of written products to influence the policy debate on key climate issues, including memos, reports, rapid-response statements, op-eds, and social media.
+- Help develop a range of written products to influence the policy debate on key climate issues, including memos, reports, rapid-response statements, op-eds, and social media content.

 - Elicit and provide feedback on written products.

-- Provide research support to members of the Energy and Environment department and draft memoranda for internal audiences.
+- Provide research support to members of the Energy and Environment department and draft memorandums for internal audiences.

 - Help coordinate and plan meetings, events, and issue-based coalition work, as needed.

 - Engage in rapid-response research and writing in response to policy developments.